Odisha FC: 2019–2022: Rebranding and early seasons

 Odisha played three of their initial home fixtures of the 2019−20 season at the Shree Shiv Chhatrapati Sports Complex Stadium in Pune, due to unavailability of the Kalinga Stadium in Bhubaneswar.
 Odisha started off their season on 22-October-2019, with a 2−1 loss in an away match against Jamshedpur at the JRD Tata Sports Complex.
 Odisha secured their first ever win in their third fixture registering a 4−2 victory against Mumbai City at the Mumbai Football Arena.
 Odisha ended the season at the sixth spot with 25 points.
 Later, on 18-March-2020, due to the head coach's familial obligations, Josep Gombau left the club.
 Stuart Baxter replaced Josep Gomabau on 19 June 2020, as he was announced as the head coach of Odisha in a two-year contract.

 Due to the COVID-19 pandemic in India, the 2020−21 season was hosted behind closed doors across three venues in Goa, the Fatorda Stadium in Margao, the GMC Athletic Stadium in Bambolim, and the Tilak Maidan Stadium in Vasco da Gama.
 Due to inconsistent display throughout the season, Odisha FC ended up at the bottom of the league with twelve points.
 On 2 February 2021, Baxter was sacked for his comments in a post-match press conference.

+On 6 May 2021, Odisha FC announced an association with former Spain international David Villa, who joined the club's Football Committee and was appointed Head of Global Football Operations.
+Villa's DV7 Group was brought in to assist with the club's footballing operations, including advising the coaching staff, player recruitment and development, and improving the club's Indian and youth players.
+Former Odisha FC head coach Josep Gombau and DV7 executive Víctor Oñate also joined club's Football Committee as part of the association.
 On 20 July 2021, Odisha announced the appointment of Kiko Ramírez as the head coach for 2021–22 Indian Super League along with the appointment of Assistant Coach and Head of Football Development, Joaquin "Kino" Garcia Sanchez.
 On 1 September 2021, the club entered into a 3-year international partnership deal with Premier League club Watford.
 On 4 November 2021, the club announced the finalisation of a strategic football and commercial partnership with Brazil's Avaí Futebol Clube as a part of OFC's Global Football Alliance initiative.
 Odisha began the 2021–22 season campaign win a historic 3–1 win over Bengaluru FC on 24-November.
 Odisha ended the season at the seventh spot with 23 points.

-Diego Maurício, all-time top scorer for Odisha in all competetions.